On this page:

 Recognizing Stress Overload

 Stress is cumulative.
 Your early signs of stress may include headaches, irritability, nervous stomach or disrupted sleep.
 Once you learn to recognize your own early warning signs, you will know that these symptoms are your body's way of telling you to slow down and find a way to de-stress.
-If you do not heed the warning, your stress and anxiety can continue to build and cause serious disruption in your emotional, physical, academic and social lives.
+If you do not heed the warning, your stress and anxiety can continue to build and cause serious disruption emotionally, physically, academically and socially.
 Stress can impact your relationships, your ability to concentrate or communicate, and it can have a negative effect on your immune system, making you more prone to illness.

 What is the Difference Between Anxiety and Stress?